Trump's Roger Stone power game reveals an unleashed presidency - The Media HQ

 Barr commissioned US lawyer John Durham to investigate the origin of the FBI investigation into connections between the Trump campaign and Russia after the president requested such an investigation.

-In his most controversial speech, Barr wrote to Congress last year about the conclusions of Robert Müller’s report before it was published, and asked the lawyer to complain that the Attorney General had failed to grasp the nature of his results.
+In his most controversial intervention, Barr wrote to Congress last year about the conclusions of Müller’s report before it was published, and asked the lawyer to complain that the Attorney General had failed to grasp the nature of his results.

 Stone’s career prosecutors favored an aggressive seven to nine-year sentence based on seven charges.